mijail-naal/async_api/README.md

 ### Two ways to launch the project:

-- *Launch the API with the DB services by running the `docker-compose.yml` from root directory*
+- *Launch the API with the DB services by running the `docker-compose.yml` from the root directory*

 - *Launch the functional tests from the directory `async_api/tests/functional/`*